-The online marketplace can be a bit unwieldy when it comes to protecting your trademark rights.
+The online marketplace can seem a bit like the Wild West when it comes to protecting your trademark rights.
 That is the case whether you’re talking about Amazon, Etsy, eBay, or other sites.
-But Amazon is taking steps to help business owners protect their trademarks through the Amazon Brand Registry program.
-There are plenty of reasons for sellers to join this program.
+But Amazon is taking steps to help business owners protect their trademarks through its Amazon Brand Registry program.
+The program has become very important for sellers, and there are plenty of reasons why sellers should look into joining this program.

 Amazon Brand Registry Perks

 Several groups of sellers can apply to enroll in the program.
 These include product manufacturers, brand owners, and exclusive distributors of products.
 So what are the benefits of joining the Amazon Brand Registry?
 Well, there are several great reasons to join:

 - The Amazon Brand Registry makes it much easier for you to police trademark infringements.
 Of course, everyone is familiar with the old Amazon takedown notice system.
 Think of the Brand Registry as a supercharged version, where membership gives you a “fast pass” to have infringers shut down more quickly.
 Because you have gone through and registered, Amazon is more trusting that you are the actual owner of your brand.